 Problems in the Tank

-Image by Vlad Vasnetsov from PixabayIn the 21st century, wild fish are are being replaced with farmed fish, as livestock, in aquaculture.
+Image by Vlad Vasnetsov from PixabayIn the 21st century, wild fish are are being replaced with farmed fish, as livestock, in the aquaculture industry.

 However, the growth of aquaculture has come at the expense of the environment and the health of the fish.
 This results in the potential for major disease problems and food safety issues, according to a 2022 article in Frontiers Immunology.